The Friday afternoon club : a family memoir

 Citations

 Dunne, Griffin.
 2024.
 The Friday Afternoon Club: A Family Memoir.
-New York: Penguin Press.
+Penguin Press.

 Dunne, Griffin.
-The Friday Afternoon Club: A Family Memoir New York: Penguin Press, 2024.
+The Friday Afternoon Club: A Family Memoir.
+Penguin Press, 2024.

 Dunne, G. (2024).
 The friday afternoon club: a family memoir.
 New York: Penguin Press.